House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 hand using Dremel 4000 Rotary Tool Kit

-Although a Dremel is not necessary to make a knife, it can be extremely useful for cutting material, detail grinding, rust cleaning, and customization.
+Although a Dremel is not necessary to make a knife, it can be handy for cutting material, detail grinding, rust cleaning, and customization.
 Most knife-makers prefer the Dremel 4000, and you can find used deals online for nearly half the price.
-If you do not want to invest in a Dremel, then you can look for another Rotary tool instead.
+If you do not want to invest in a Dremel, you can look for another rotary tool.

 16. Belt Grinder